 Head to the Rosslyn Metro and take the 10-minute walk down to Theodore Roosevelt Island.
 Wander the wooded paths of the 88.5-acre island park and visit the monument celebrating President Roosevelt.

 Continue your journey along the paved Mount Vernon Trail for unobstructed views of the Potomac River, Kennedy Center, Lincoln Memorial and more, and head back in time for your first meeting.

 Grab a cup of coffee and a bite at the popular local chain, Compass Coffee.

-Ride up 31 floors to the Observation Deck at CEB Tower for 360-degree views of the area.
+Ride up 31 floors to The View of D.C.for 360-degree views of the area.
 You will be able to “see” all of the sights in D.C. and Virginia in one fell swoop, plus learn more about the region.

 If you only have an afternoon … make it monumental.

 Arrange a bus or walking tour of Arlington’s key monuments.

 Start out at the Marine Corps War Memorial, a detailed sculpture that captures a powerful scene of U.S. Marines in the Battle of Iwo Jima.

 Walk across the way to the Netherlands Carillon, a gift from the Dutch thanking the United States for aid received during and after World War II.

 Take a bus ride or a walk to the Air Force Memorial where you participants will be in awe of the glimmering memorial and treated to yet another amazing view of Washington, D.C.